 Why Visit Tbilisi?

-Tbilisi enchants as the soul of the Caucasus where medieval churches perch on hillsides, Art Nouveau balconies overhang narrow lanes in the Old Town, and sulfur baths steam in centuries-old bathhouses that have welcomed everyone from Pushkin to Persian merchants.
-Georgia's capital (about 1.3 million residents in the city, around 1.5 million in the metro area) straddles the Mtkvari River in a valley surrounded by mountains, blending Georgian Orthodox tradition with Soviet-era architecture, hipster wine bars, and a food culture that rivals any Mediterranean city—yet at prices that shock Western Europeans (wine $1–$3 dinners $5–$13).
-The Old Town (Dzveli Tbilisi) clusters around Narikala Fortress, a 4th-century citadel reached by cable car offering panoramic views over terracotta rooftops, while below, the sulfur bath district (Abanotubani) preserves public bathhouses with mosaic-tiled interiors and naturally heated sulfurous water (private rooms $16–$32/hour).
+Tbilisi enchants as the captivating soul of the Caucasus where ancient medieval churches perch dramatically on hillsides, ornate Art Nouveau balconies overhang atmospheric narrow lanes in the Old Town, and traditional sulfur baths steam invitingly in centuries-old bathhouses that have welcomed everyone from Russian poet Pushkin to Persian silk merchants over millennia.
+Georgia's dynamic capital (pop. approximately 1.3 million city, 1.5 million metro area) straddles the winding Mtkvari River in a scenic valley surrounded by mountains, fascinatingly blending Georgian Orthodox Christian tradition with crumbling Soviet-era architecture, trendy hipster wine bars, and an exceptional food culture rivaling any Mediterranean city—yet delivering it all at prices that genuinely shock Western Europeans (excellent wine $1–$3 full restaurant dinners $5–$13 budget $27–$49/day possible).

 What to Do